Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 as the Commissioners’ Attorney, have

-i pronounced them correct, reasonable
+pronounced them correct, reasonable

 and within the legal limit.
-FIrpLER
+FIepLer

-objections to them if hedidn’t think it
+objections to them if he didn’t think it |

-necessary to falsify the facts in order to
+; : . | necessary to falsity the facts in order

-serve a political purpose.
+serye a political purpose.

 In every case settled by Mr. Meyer